failsafe-lib/failsafe.dev/retry.md

 ## Aborts

-You can also specify which results, failures or conditions to [abort retries][abort-retries] on:
+You can also specify which results, exceptions, or conditions to [abort retries][abort-retries] on:

 ```java
 builder